-4.1 The membership of each Licensing Sub-Committee shall be three Members, drawn from the pool of 22 Members and Reserve Members of the Licensing Committee.
-The Council Solicitor, Director of Democratic and Legal Services shall, after consultation with the appropriate Group Whip(s), nominate members to serve on meetings of the relevant committee taking into account member availability, group proportionality and the need to avoid any potential conflict of interests.
+- 4.1 The membership of each Licensing Sub-Committee shall be three Members, drawn from the pool of 12 Voting Members of the Licensing Committee.
+The Council Solicitor, Director of Legal Services, shall, after consultation with the appropriate Group Whip(s), nominate members to serve on meetings of the relevant committee taking into account member availability, group proportionality and the need to avoid any potential conflict of interests. - 4.2 The quorum of the relevant committee is three members and all three members must be present throughout the hearing. - 4.3 Each Political Group shall nominate a reserve member for each meeting of the relevant committee to provide for the eventuality that a member is unavailable at short notice.